What is a workflow rule?

 You have selected when to execute the rule? as Field Update.

 Included a condition to define the records to which the rule applies.

 It is Mandatory to define a condition, because the rule can apply to leads, sales order or quotes that meet the condition.
 Not all records will be converted.

 When the Edit and Field Update options is selected, Do Not check repeat this rule whenever a lead is edited.
 As a record cannot be converted multiple times.

 What are the modules that can be automated in Zoho CRM?

-Workflow rules can be configured for all the modules in Zoho CRM.
+Workflow rules can be configured for all the pre-existing as well as custom modules in Zoho CRM.